detectiveframework/detective/README.md

 Clearly define the test tasks tester and developer need do.
 Easy for tester to use, easy for developer to extend.

 A Task: Developer defined how to perform a test, for example login can be a task, it ask tester supply username and password and return if it's successful or not.
-A Step: Tester define the input data and expected output data along with A Task, for example a step "login" will use "login" task defined by developer but test define the input data.
+A Scenario: Tester define the input data and expected output data along with A Task, for example a scenario "login should sucess with correct username and password" will use "login" task defined by developer but test define the input data.
-A Story: Combination of steps, defined by Testers
+A Story or Feature: Combination of scenarios, defined by Testers, for example
+  - "login should sucess with correct username password"
+  - "login should fail with correct username but wrong password"
+  - "login should blocked if user tried 5 times with wrong username or password"

 ### The system need:
 Extensible: Developers should easy to extend the test task
-Easy: Testers should easy to understand how to build a story (which is combination of tasks)
+Easy: Testers should easy to understand how to build a story/feature (which is combination of tasks)
   - Task need drive by document
-  - Create Document for all tasks automatically
+  - Create Document for all tasks automatically (TODO)

 ### Testers:
-  - The test stories
+  - The test stories / features
   - Input Test Data
   - Expected Output Data

 ### Developers:
   Define the task.
   For every task:
-    define the input data
+    - define the input data
-    define output data
+    - define output data
-    do the check for output data if possible
+    - verify output data if possible

 ### The Detective
-  Provider a way that PM/BA/Testers create a story.
+  Provider a communication channel that PM/BA/Testers create a story.
-  A story contains steps and expected output data for every step.
+  A story contains scenarios and expected output.
   Schedule and run the steps parallel

 ### Discussion
-  Config (for example YAML) or Groovy DSL? if config changed by tester, how developers know? we can make a config runnable
+  Config (for example YAML) or Groovy DSL?
+  - if config changed by tester, how developers know?
+  - we can make a config runnable
-  DSL got ide support, you can put break point, you can even write your code, very powerful
+  - DSL got ide support, you can put break point, you can even write your code, very powerful
+  - So far we choose DSL but with config support

 ### What's the story looks like
+    static import StockTaskFactory.*

 	story() "Returns go to stock" {
       inOrderTo "keep track of stock"
       asa "store owner"